-- Individuals responsible for oversight of the systems change, which depends on the assurances impacted by the change. - o The State Medicaid Agent or designee leads the efforts on the changes impacting Administrative Authority and/or Financial Accountability - o DHCF leads the efforts on changes impacting Level of Care, Service Plan, Qualified Providers, and Health and Welfare - Other agencies or stakeholders who should be involved in system design changes. - Major action steps needed to implement the change. - The timeline for the change, including time lines for each major action step. - Performance measures and appropriate data collection to track the results of the systems change. - The timeline for assessing the impact of changes made.
+• Individuals responsible for oversight of the systems change, which depends on the assurances impacted by the change.

+• The State Medicaid Agent or designee leads the efforts on the changes impacting Administrative Authority and/or Financial Accountability

+• DHCF leads the efforts on changes impacting Level of Care, Service Plan, Qualified Providers, and Health and Welfare ii.
+Describe the process to periodically evaluate, as appropriate, the Quality Improvement Strategy.

+- Other agencies or stakeholders who should be involved in system design changes. - Major action steps needed to implement the change. - The timeline for the change, including time lines for each major action step. - Performance measures and appropriate data collection to track the results of the systems change. - The timeline for assessing the impact of changes made.

 Once a change has been implemented, DHCF, the Medicaid Waiver Liaison, and the Medicaid Program Integrity Manager review the implementation of systems changes quarterly to identify potential barriers and to make changes as needed to the action plan created during implementation of the system changes.
-The DDAC and PIT is updated annually, or as needed, on the implementation of the system improvements.
+The DDAC is updated annually, or as needed, on the implementation of the system improvements.